valerieniloinsigh31/FitForWork_v1/README.md

 Website:
 https://gdpr.eu/

-Generated a privacy policy for 'Fit For Work' at the following website:
+Additionally, I generated a privacy policy for 'Fit For Work' at the following website:

 https://www.privacypolicygenerator.info/

-Tetx webpage provided by app, inform users about how their data is being collected and processed.
+Text webpage was provided for the Fit For Work app, informing users about how their data is being collected and processed.
 Concise, transparent, easily accessible.

 GDPR: I will pay close heed to GDPR, ensure that all facebok posts that detail the experiences of consumers are consent based.
 I will ensure all consent boxes are not ticked automatically as this would be a breach of GDPR.